-It seems that we are moving towards a new era of eugenics, and in the near future, our choice of a partner will be based not on the feelings of love, but on the compatibility of our genes.
+It seems that we are moving towards a new era of eugenics, and in the near future, our choice of a partner will be based not on the feelings of love, but on the genetic compatibility.

-In the dystopia Gattaca full-fledged members of society could be only people born after a careful examination of the genetic code.
+In the dystopian film Gattaca, full-fledged members of society could be only people born after a careful examination of the genetic code.
 All others were assigned the role of cleaners.

 It is quite natural that the desire to have healthy children will lead future generations to want to assess the genetic diagram of their prospective partner.
 Having the necessary information, future couples will be able to use the technology of artificial insemination to conceive a child that will not be subject to any incurable disease.